quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed custom milk vinegar variants and oat milk not working with TFC barrels correctly <br/>
 • Decreased output of the Wool Yarn to String barrel recipe <br/>
 • Added tooltip for slot pockets (and also renamed them to Inventory Slot Pockets) <br/>
+• Fixed loot tables for some Mekanism and IE ores found in the Twilight Forest <br/>